How to Pick the Best Shopify Apps for Your Store

 Case in point; a bakery in Washington State, installed a free app that created a pop-up warning when customers placed a hot beverage order after hours.
 After finding they couldn’t schedule the pop-up, they uninstalled it.
 The next morning they arrived at no online sales after being accustomed to dozens of early morning orders.
 It took a day to discover the root cause.
 It turns out the uninstalled app left a submit function tied to the “Add To Cart” button that interfered with another app.

-A day of online sales was a small price to pay for two important lessons: 1) have a backup system like Rewind in place to get business back up and running, and 2) thoroughly evaluate an app before installing it.
+A day of online sales was a small price to pay for two important lessons: 1) have a Shopify backup app like Rewind in place to get business back up and running, and 2) thoroughly evaluate an app before installing it.
 It’s easy to fall prey to a quick and cheap fix.
-The good news is that all the information needed to make good app choices can be found in the Shopify app store.
+The good news is that all the information needed to make good app choices can be found in the Shopify App Store.
 The app’s pricing, description, reviews, and support documentation contain a trail of clues for what to expect from an app.

 The majority of Shopify merchants start out with limited budgets.
 This often puts people in the mindset of “what can I find for free” rather than “what is my budget?”
 Don’t get me wrong, there are great free apps out there.
 But the primary driver behind choosing an app should always be “does it solve my problem and not cause more work elsewhere?”
 Be honest with yourself.
 How much are you willing to pay for increased productivity, improved usability, better reporting, or whatever it is you are looking to do.
 Setting a budget upfront increases the number of Shopify apps you can choose from.
 In the end, if a free app serves your needs as well as a paid one, great!
 But settling for an app simply because it’s free will often cost you more money and time in the long run.